 Fill a Tummy, Feed a Mind

-Spur Steak Ranches has grown into an iconic and internationally recognised brand and as part of Spur Corporation we have rallied behind the purpose of Leading the Way for the Greater Good.
-At Spur we know you can’t teach a hungry child, and during those first, formative years, the essential building blocks for brain and body development are laid, therefore we have partnered with key NGO’s to help deliver nutritional meals to young children at under-resourced day care centres across South Africa.
+We know you can’t teach a hungry child, and during those first, formative years, the essential building blocks for brain and body development are laid.
+Therefore, we have partnered with key NGOs to help deliver nutritional meals to young children at under-resourced day care centres across South Africa.

 A sustainable tomorrow starts today